allanmcinnes/allanmcinnes.github.io/_posts/2017-10-15-ilities-drive-architecture.md

 But *why* did you do things that way?

-I'd argue that, even if you didn't think about it consciously, a lot of your design was driven by various *"-ilities"*: the qualities of your system that your trying to achieve along with meeting the functional requirements.
+I'd argue that, even if you didn't think about it consciously, a lot of your design was driven by various [*"-ilities"*](https://en.wiktionary.org/wiki/ility): the qualities of your system that you're trying to achieve along with meeting the functional requirements.

 Much of your architecture was probably driven by a concern for *understandability*.
 A functional decomposition isn't *necessary* to meet the functional requirements.
 But decomposing things that way makes it easier to understand how and why individual functional requirements are met.
-Certainly eaasier to udnerstand than spaghetti.
+It's certainly easier to understand than spaghetti.

 Hiding design decisions is an approach advocated in David Parnas' seminal paper on software design, [*"On the Criteria to be Used in Decomposing Systems into Modules"*](http://repository.cmu.edu/cgi/viewcontent.cgi?article=2979&context=compsci), in which he argues against functional decomposition and proposes using *changeability* as a criterion for structuring a design.